Northumberland England United Kingdom

 Alnham

 Alnham (, ) is a hamlet and civil parish in Northumberland, England.
-It is about 14 miles (23 km) west of Alnwick, about 6 miles (9.7 km) from Scotland and is located on the south of a small tributary of the River Aln.
+It is about 14 miles (23 km) west of Alnwick, and is about 6 miles (10 km) from the Scottish border, on the south of a small tributary of the River Aln.
 The village stands on uneven ground, sloping from south to north, at the foot of the southern outliers of the Cheviot Hills.
 The River Aln flows eastward through the village from its source in the Cheviot Hills down to the coast.
 The layout of the village appears to have been dictated by the river.
 The estimated population taken at the 2011 Census was around 245.
 There is evidence of human occupation in Alnham and the surrounding areas dating from prehistoric times.
-The remains of a Medieval settlement, hillforts, and other historic buildings can still be found in the village today.
-Located near the border between England and Scotland, Alnham often suffered at the hands of Anglo-Scottish border conflict during its history.
-The economy of Alnham has been focussed on agriculture throughout its existence as a settlement.
+The remains of a medieval settlement, hillforts, and other historic buildings can still be found in the village today.
+Due to its location, Alnham often suffered in the Anglo-Scottish border conflict during its history.
+The economy of Alnham has been focused on agriculture throughout its existence as a settlement.

 Distance between: